xkill-9/rollup-plugin-caveman/README.md

 Example:

-Assuming we have a `userList.html` template with following contents:
+Assuming we have a `userList.html` template with the following contents:

 ```html
 <ul>